lilywxc/Leetcode/Leetcode - Data Structure.md

         self.map = defaultdict(int)

     def insert(self, key: str, val: int) -> None:
-        # if the same key is inserted with different value
+        # if the same key is inserted with different value, it should be updated
         diff = val - self.map[key]
         curr = self.trieRoot
         for c in key: